-Led by Professor Ben C. Fletcher, Dr. Shivani Sharma, Neil Howlett and Professor Karen Pine, our research into Do Something Different (DSD), has had major impact on international programmes for behaviour change in health and well-being at the community and organisational level.
+Led by Prof. Ben Fletcher, Dr. Shivani Sharma, Dr Neil Howlett and Emerita Prof. Karen Pine, our research into Do Something Different (DSD), has had major impact on international programmes for behaviour change in health and well-being at the community and organisational level.

 Our research has identified:

 - The psychological differences between individuals in how they perceive their environment is much greater than the variations between environments (e.g. jobs, stressful situations).
 This implies that practical interventions which focus on the environmental factors will have less efficacy that those which tackle the individual’s habits and behavioural patterns.